nimbo-sh/nimbo/README.md

 - [Training a neural network on MNIST with Tensorflow, on a spot instance](https://github.com/nimbo-sh/nimbo-examples/tree/main/tensorflow-mnist)

 ## Product roadmap
-- **Implement `nimbo notebook`:** You will be able to spin up a jupyter lab notebook running on an EC2 instance.
-Data will be continuously synced with your S3 bucket so that you don't have to worry about doing manual backups.
-Your local code will be automatically synced with the instance, so you can code locally and test the changes directly on the remote notebook.
-The notebook will also be synced with your local machine so you don't have to worry about losing your notebook changes when deleting the instance.
 - **GCP support:** Use the same commands to run jobs on AWS or GCP.
 - **Deployment:** Deploy ML models to AWS/GCP with a single command.
 Automatically create an API endpoint for providing video/audio/text and getting results from your model back.
 - **Add Docker support:** Right now we assume you are using a conda environment, but many people use docker to run jobs.
 This feature would allow you to run a command such as `nimbo run "docker-compose up"`, where the docker image would be fetched from DockerHub (or equivalent repository) through a `docker_image` parameter on the `nimbo-config.yml` file.